 Apple has effectively discontinued the Mac Pro.
-The Mac Studio is now Apple's most powerful desktop – and is poised for its biggest update yet.
-All current rumors point to a mid-2026 release, equipped with the M5 Max and a brand-new M5 Ultra.
+The Mac Studio is now Apple's most powerful desktop – and is about to receive its biggest update yet.
+Originally planned for release mid-year, the global memory chip crisis has, according to Gurman, pushed the launch back to October 2026.
 We've summarized what's known so far.

 Since its introduction in 2022, the Mac Studio has established itself as a compact workstation for professional users.
 Video editing, 3D rendering, music production, and more recently, local AI workloads – the Mac Studio delivers computing power in a compact form factor.
 In our Mac buying guide: Mac mini vs. Mac Studio vs. iMac, we have already compared the current models in detail.